 Picking up new Easter books for kids is a really fun way to celebrate the holiday, whether you tuck them in their Easter basket or display them all month long.
 These 14 children’s Easter books, (some religious Easter books and some not) are some of our family favorites!

-Of course, you know that any holiday is a good excuse for me to check out basically every Easter book the library owns.
+You already know that any holiday is a good excuse for me to check out basically every Easter children’s book the library owns.

-Here are some of my favorite Easter books to add to your Easter collection or an Easter basket, whether you buy them or check them out from the local library:
+Here are some of my favorite Easter books to add to your collection or an Easter basket, whether you buy them or check them out from the local library:

 Here Comes the Easter Cat by Deborah Underwood and Claudia Rueda

 I am so obsessed with all the Cat books from this duo.
 In this Easter edition, the narrator asks Cat why he’s so grumpy and Cat reveals that he wants to be the Easter Cat, taking the place of the Easter Bunny.
 And he will NOT be dissuaded.
-With the text acting as the voice of the narrator and the Cat communicating via hand-drawn signs, this is book is just plain hilarious.
+With the text acting as the voice of the narrator and the Cat communicating via hand-drawn signs, this book is just plain hilarious.

 Pat the Bunny by Dorothy Kunhardt

 How can you leave this classic book out of the mix of Easter books for kids?
 If you’re looking for a perfect board book to add to an Easter basket for babies that will be loved all year long, this is the one.

 Marshmallow by Clare Turlay Newberry